dynamid/dynamid.github.io/source/_posts/2012-10-03-jooflux-initial-public-release.markdown

 categories: jvm java jooflux software release publication invokedynamic
 ---

-The DynaMid members are pleased to announce the initial public release of JooFlux:
+The Dynamid members are pleased to announce the initial public release of JooFlux:

 > JooFlux a JVM agent that allows both the dynamic replacement of method implementations and the
 > application of aspect advices.
 Compared to existing approaches, JooFlux takes a novel route by